Manuel Requena

 Manuel Requena (1802–1876) was a Yucatán-born Californio politician who served multiple terms as Alcalde of Los Angeles (Mayor of Los Angeles).
 Requena became active in Los Angeles politics in the 1830s, during the Mexican era, and continued serving after the American Conquest of California until his death in the 1850s.
+He was the first Republican mayor of Los Angeles.

 Early life

 Requena was born in 1802 in the Mexican state of Yucatán, where he grew up and went on to become a successful merchant.
 In 1834 he moved to Los Angeles, where he quickly became an important business and political figure for the Mexican government.

 Political career

 Mexican California

 At one point, Requena, who was accorded the honorific Don, was appointed an election judge, but he declined, citing ill health.

-The ayuntamiento was about to accept it when some one reported that Don Manuel was engaged in pruning his vineyard, whereupon a committee of investigation was appointed, with Juan Temple, merchant, as medical expert.
+The ayuntamiento was about to accept it when someone reported that Don Manuel was engaged in pruning his vineyard, whereupon a committee of investigation was appointed, with Juan Temple, merchant, as medical expert.
 The committee and the improvised doctor examined Don Manuel, and reported that his indisposition did not prevent him from pruning, but would incapacitate him from serving as a judge of the election.

 Requena was first alcalde, which was equivalent to the position of mayor, during the last years of Los Angeles under Mexican rule.